wso2-attic/choreo-sample-apps/go/tcp-service/README.md

    - Dockerfile path: `go/tcp-service/Dockerfile.server`
    - Build Context: `go/tcp-service`
 2. Deploy the component
-3. Navigate to the **Overview** page of the component and copy the project address.
+3. Navigate to the **Overview** page of the component and copy the endpoint address with the Project visibility.

 ### Deploy the client